mldlproject/2019-PlantDB_review/readme.md

 ![alt text](https://github.com/mldlproject/2019-PlantDB_review/blob/master/Plant_metabolite_DB-Graphical%20Abstract.jpg)

-**Abstract**: Traditional herbal medicine has been an inseparable part of the traditional medical science in many countries throughout history.
+**Motivation**: Traditional herbal medicine has been an inseparable part of the traditional medical science in many countries throughout history.
 Nowadays, the popularity of using herbal medicines in daily life, as well as clinical practices, has gradually expanded to numerous Western countries with positive impacts and acceptance.
 The continuous growth of the herbal consumption market has promoted standardization and modernization of herbal-derived products with present pharmacological criteria.
 To store and extensively share this